amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

 ## Intro

 When we open management doors to the infrastructure, attack vectors are also created.
-We'll first write down how to configure management access, then exploit the introduced weaknesses, and finally address them with countermeasures (control plane policing).
+We'll first write down how to configure SNMPv3 access, then exploit the introduced weakness, and finally address it with countermeasures (control plane policing).

 Here are some [best practices](https://tools.cisco.com/security/center/resources/copp_best_practices) from Cisco (more complete content).